xdebug/xdebug/README.rst

    :target: https://circleci.com/gh/xdebug/xdebug

 Xdebug is a debugging tool for PHP.
-It provides step-debugging and a whole range of development aids, such as stack traces, a code profiler, features to dump the full execution of your script to a file, and more.
+It provides step-debugging and a whole range of development helpers, such as stack traces, a code profiler, features to dump the full execution of your script to a file, and more.

 Requirements